Vihaan3/knowledge-garden/content/Personal Knowledge Management/Thinking, Fast and Slow.md

 	  "Now that you have seen that your reactions to the problem are influenced by the frame, what is your answer to the question: How should the tax code treat the children of the rich and the poor?
 Here again, you will probably find yourself dumbfounded.
 You have moral intuitions about differences between the rich and the poor, but these intuitions depend on an arbitrary reference point, and they are not about the real problem.
 This problem--the questions about actual states of the world--is how much tax individual families should pay, how to fill the cells in the matrix of the tax code.
 You have no compelling moral intuitions to guide you in solving that problem.
 Your moral feelings are attached to frames, to descriptions of reality rather than to reality itself...framing should not be viewed as an intervention that masks or distorts an underlying preference.
 At least in this instance...there is no underlying preference that is masked or distorted by the frame.
 Our preferences are about framed problems, and our moral intuitions are about descriptions, not about substance."
 - Well-being
 	- Contrast between the "experiencing self" and the "remembering self"
+		- The correlation between the happiness of the two selves is about the same as the correlation of the heights of parent and child.
 	- Peak-end rule: Your feelings about an episode are generally an average of the peak emotion and the last emotion.
-	- Duration neglect: You won't factor in the length of an episode much when evaluating how your feel about it.
+	- Duration neglect: You won't factor in the length of an episode much when evaluating how you feel about it.
 		- These two lead to bad decisions.
 You may choose to repeat an episode that has more overall pain but a lower peak and a better end,
 			- As a doctor, should you give preference to the experiencing self or the remembering self?
 Should you prefer a surgery that minimizes suffering in reality while worsening the memory of the experience?
 Should you prefer a surgery that increases suffering in reality but leaves a better memory of the experience?
 	- Life as a story